background

 On-Campus Recruiting (OCR)

 On-campus information sessions are held by companies at “target” schools to provide information for prospective applicants about the firm and open positions.
-Since the information presented is usually boilerplate marketing pitches, these sessions are less about learning about the company and more about networking.
+Since the information presented is usually boilerplate marketing pitches, these sessions are less about learning the company and more about networking.

 On-campus information sessions are less about learning about the company and more about networking

 When you go to these company information sessions, try to have a one on one question with someone from the company presenting.
 Introduce yourself and ask an insightful question.
-Ask for a business card and find out if it is ok to follow up if you have any questions. do not offer to give them your resume on the spot unless they specifically ask for it.
+Ask for a business card and find out if it is ok to follow up if you have any questions.
+Thus, do not offer to give them your resume on the spot unless they specifically ask for it.

-Networking from Target vs. Non-Target School
+Target vs. Non-Target School Networking

 You should talk to your Career Center and try to get connected with alums.
 Alternatively, you could decide to join a local CFA society and network with various finance professionals as they may have contacts in investment banking.
 Consider signing up for a more robust level of access through LinkedIn.